bomoko/lagoon-backbuffer/README.md

 -- Furthermore, it has a command "content-deploy" that will copy anything from the backbuffer to the front-buffer (i.e. from /build/public to /app/dist)

+## Configuration

+By default, the backbuffer directory will be `/build/public` - but can be set by setting the `LAGOON_BACKBUFFER` environment variable.

 ## TODO